CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 ### Details on the Dockerfile

-The Dockerfile specifies all the steps to build the environment that in which your code will run.
+The Dockerfile specifies all the steps to build the environment in which your code will run.
 It makes efficient use of multi-stage builds to speed up build time and keep final images small.

 Broadly, it has 3 main stages: